 While progress in discovery science often depends on the investigator-unique approach to novel insights, standardization of data processing and screening is essential in fields where ‘big data’ generation is achieved through collaborative efforts.
 This applies to the current effort to quantitatively relate physiology-based and genetically classified cell ‘types’ (Klausberger and Somogyi, 2008; McBain and Fisahn, 2001; Rudy et al., 2011).
 In each experiment, typically only one or a limited number of neuron types can be identified.
 Yet, combining data sets from numerous experiments and different laboratories can generate physiological descriptors grounded by optogenetics and other ‘ground truth’ data.

 Fig. 5 illustrates the feasibility and utility of this approach.
 Level 1-3 descriptors of neurons recorded from the same brain region and layer can be combined from multiple experiments and contrasted to the data quality of units recorded in a single session.
 An ever-growing data set allows for more reliable modality separation and characterization of neuron types.
 For example, the initial divisions of neurons into putative pyramidal cells, interneurons, and unclassified cells can be further refined by quantifying monosynaptic connections, increasing confidence of pyramidal cell–interneuron separation as well as identifying subsets of the unclassified group as interneurons (Mizuseki et al., 2011; Petersen and Buzsáki, 2020; Peyrache et al., 2015; Stark et al., 2013).
 Combining extracellular spiking with intracellular recordings can further help determine cell the excitatory or inhibitory identity of neurons (Radosevic et al., 2019).
-Single neurons identified by opto-tagging or other direct means (Ciocchi et al., 2015; Klausberger and Somogyi, 2008; Royer et al., 2012; Senzai et al., 2019; Stark et al., 2012; Zhang et al., 2013; Roux and Buzsáki, 2015). can be used to examine and contrast level 1-3 features of initially classified neurons into further types.
+Single neurons identified by opto-tagging or other direct means (Ciocchi et al., 2015; Klausberger and Somogyi, 2008; Royer et al., 2012; Senzai et al., 2019; Stark et al., 2012; Zhang et al., 2013; Roux and Buzsáki, 2015) can be used to examine and contrast level 1-3 features of initially classified neurons into further types (Fig 5.B).
 In turn, such ‘ground truth’ data may offer further clues for including unrecognized brain regions and layer-distinct physiological features of single neurons for more effective classification (Senzai and Buzsáki, 2017).
 An expected outcome is that growing data sets containing ground truth-verified neurons will allow that in future experiments multiple neuron types recording in the same animal can be reliably identified by physiological descriptors only.

 Data sets obtained from different brain areas, different electrode types, and drug conditions can be compared. t-Distributed Stochastic Neighbor Embedding (t-SNE) plots can highlight inconsistencies and differences across recording sessions, identify important regional and layer-specific differences, and alert for interspecies characteristics (Fig. 5).